edbltn/decisions/README.md

 # decisions
-An app to track decisions I make
+An app to track decisions I make.